 THE INTERIOR AND THE ROOMS

 The interior, designed by Jacques Garcia (Hôtel Costes in Paris, Selman Marrakech, NoMad New York and the new Hôtel Lutetia in Paris) is inspired by Italy – a nod to the buildings historical roots as the former Bank of Italy.
-NoMad Los Angeles is the French designer’s first project in the city and we love the outcome with a generous use of purple and red velvet and brocade fabrics and gold, original art p pieces on the walls, Terrazzo surfaces in the bathrooms and atmosphere of the good old days in Hollywood.
+NoMad Los Angeles is the French designer’s first project in the city and we love the outcome with generous use of purple and red velvet and brocade fabrics and gold, original art p pieces on the walls, Terrazzo surfaces in the bathrooms and atmosphere of the good old days in Hollywood.

 NoMad Los Angeles